Oklahoma State Cowboys and Cowgirls: The Waving Song

 The "Waving Song" is one of the fight songs for Oklahoma State.
 At Oklahoma State football games, the song is played by the Cowboy Marching Band during the pregame traditions, following touchdowns, and after victories against the Cowboys' opponents.
 For other athletic events, the Waving Song is played after Oklahoma State victories as the start of the fight song trilogy.
 While the song is played, fans wave their right arms in the air; the effect is similar to wheat waving in the wind.

-The song's melody is that of "The Streets of New York," a song from the Victor Herbert operetta, The Red Mill.
+The song's melody is that of "The Streets of New York", a song from the Victor Herbert operetta, The Red Mill.
 The lyrics used by Oklahoma State were written by H.G.
 Seldomridge, a professor at what was then Oklahoma A&M who heard the tune on a visit to New York City.
 It was first sung in 1908 at a follies show at Stillwater's Grand Opera House.
 Ever since, it has been a tradition to play the song at Oklahoma State athletic events.
-The only real change over the years has been to replace "OAMC" with "Oklahoma State."
+The only real change over the years has been to replace "OAMC" with "Oklahoma State".

 Conference history

+Oklahoma A&M was a founding member of the Southwest Conference.
+In 1925, they moved to the Missouri Valley Intercollegiate Athletic Association.
+Three years later, the conference split with the six largest schools forming the Big Six and Oklahoma A&M remaining with three smaller schools to form the Missouri Valley Conference.
+In 1956, Oklahoma A&M went independent in anticipation of an invitation to join the Big Seven (an enlarged Big Six).
+In June 1957, the recently renamed Oklahoma State officially joined the Big Seven, which was renamed the Big Eight.
+However, Oklahoma State did not compete as part of the conference until the 1958–59 season for basketball and the 1960 season for football.
+Because both the MVC and the Big Eight claimed to be the direct successor of the MVIAA, some consider Oklahoma State's move to the Big Eight as rejoining the conference.